awsdocs/aws-encryption-sdk-docs/doc_source/migrate-commitment-policy.md

 [Key commitment](concepts.md#key-commitment) assures that your encrypted data always decrypts to the same plaintext\.
 To provide this security property, beginning in version 1\.7\.*x*, AWS Encryption SDK uses new [algorithm suites](supported-algorithms.md) with key commitment\.
 To determine whether your data is encrypted and decrypted with key commitment, use the [commitment policy](concepts.md#commitment-policy) configuration setting\.
 Encrypting and decrypting data with key commitment is an [AWS Encryption SDK best practice](best-practices.md)\.

-Setting a commitment policy is an important step in migrating from version 1\.7\.*x* of the AWS Encryption SDK to 2\.0\.*x* and later\.
+Setting a commitment policy is an important step in migrating from version 1\.7\.*x* of the AWS Encryption SDK to versions 2\.0\.*x* and later\.
 After setting and changing your commitment policy, be sure to test your application thoroughly before deploying it in production\.
 For migration guidance, see [How to migrate and deploy the AWS Encryption SDK](migration-guide.md)\.

-The commitment policy setting has three valid values in version 2\.0\.*x*\.
+The commitment policy setting has three valid values in versions 2\.0\.*x* and later\.
 In version 1\.7\.*x*, only `ForbidEncryptAllowDecrypt` is valid\.
 + `ForbidEncryptAllowDecrypt` — The AWS Encryption SDK cannot encrypt with key commitment\.
 It can decrypt ciphertexts encrypted with or without key commitment\.

   In version 1\.7\.*x*, this is the only valid value\.
 It ensures that you don't encrypt with key commitment until you are fully prepared to decrypt with key commitment\.
-Setting the value explicitly prevents your commitment policy from changing automatically to `require-encrypt-require-decrypt` when you upgrade to version 2\.1\.*x*\.
+Setting the value explicitly prevents your commitment policy from changing automatically to `require-encrypt-require-decrypt` when you upgrade to version 2\.0\.*x* or later\.
 Instead, you can [migrate your commitment policy](#migrate-commitment-policy) in stages\.
 + `RequireEncryptAllowDecrypt` — The AWS Encryption SDK must encrypt with key commitment\.
 It can decrypt ciphertexts encrypted with or without key commitment\.
 This value is added in version 2\.0\.*x*\.
 + `RequireEncryptRequireDecrypt` — The AWS Encryption SDK must encrypt with key commitment\.
 It only decrypts ciphertexts with key commitment\.
 This value is added in version 2\.0\.*x*\.
 It is the default value in version 2\.0\.*x*\.

 In version 1\.7\.*x*, the only valid commitment policy value is `ForbidEncryptAllowDecrypt`\.
-After you migrate to version 2\.0\.*x*, you can [change your commitment policy in stages](migration-guide.md) as you are ready\.
+After you migrate to version 2\.0\.*x* or later, you can [change your commitment policy in stages](migration-guide.md) as you are ready\.
 Don't update your commitment policy to `RequireEncryptRequireDecrypt` until you are certain that you don't have any messages encrypted without key commitment\.

-These examples show you how to set your commitment policy in versions 1\.7\.*x* and 2\.0\.*x*\.
+These examples show you how to set your commitment policy in versions 1\.7\.*x* and 2\.0\.*x* and later\.
 The technique depends on your programming language\.

 **Learn more about migration**